-Rocky View's hamlets are home to the majority of the County's residents and provide services for the everyday needs.
+Over the next 20 years, it is anticipated that Rocky View's hamlets are will be home to the majority of the County's residents and will provide services for their residents' everyday needs.
 Hamlets should be the priority for residential development over the next 20 years, and their continued attractiveness as a place to live in Rocky View County will be predicated upon continued support for contextually sensitive commercial development, the provision of appropriate open spaces, and a range of housing options to support all types of households.
 The policies in this section encourage the development of hamlets to improve quality of life for residents and maximize the efficiency and cost effectiveness of municipal service infrastructure.